 A user that has a removed option configured will be unable to start

 named because the configuration option is no longer supported.
 Configuration options that are removed from BIND 9 will be noted in the Release Note for the first version they are removed from.

-We plan to remove options first in an annual stable release, so that we will learn what the impact is of removing a certain option before the change hits the more popular ESV release.
-An option that is deprecated in an ESV release should be removed from the code base in a successor stable release.
-For example, an option that has been marked as deprecated before 9.16 should be removed in the 9.17 development release (that will become the stable ESV release, 9.18).
-If it is not removed in the stable release it should also not be removed in the following ESV release.
-Following the example, it thus should stay in 9.19/9.20.
+An option that is deprecated in one release will be removed from the code base in a successor stable/ESV release.
+For example, an option that has been marked as deprecated in 9.16 would be removed in the 9.17 development release (that will become the next stable/ESV branch, 9.18).

 3. Removing related code